Frequently Asked Questions

-It is important for us that you get the answers to any questions you have about our loan program.
-Browse through the frequently asked questions below or talk us to find the answers you’re looking for.
+It is important to us that you get the answers to any questions you have about our loan program.
+Browse through the frequently asked questions below or reach out to us to find the answers you’re looking for.

 - Professional association fees

 - Other costs related to continuing your career may be considered, for example, a laptop for online courses or the cost of childcare

 To be eligible for a Windmill loan, you must be an immigrant and an internationally trained individual living in Canada on a permanent status.
 You must be intending to work in the same field you had before coming to Canada, or in a field where you can use your transferable skills.
 You must not have an undischarged bankruptcy or a consumer proposal that has been active for less than 6 months.
 You can check your eligibility by doing our short, 4-question eligibility quiz here.

 To be eligible for a Windmill loan, you must be a Permanent Resident, Convention Refugee, Protected Person, Canadian Citizen, or Provincial Nominee.
 Also please note that Windmill offers a Refugee Loan Program that is interest-free.